Michele Antonutti

-Michele Antonutti (born 19 February 1986) is an Italian professional basketball player who plays for APU Udine of the Italian Serie A2.
-He plays at the small forward position.
+Michele Antonutti (born 19 February 1986) is an Italian former professional basketball player.
+He played at the small forward position.

 Professional career

 Michele Antonutti's turning point of his player's career coincided with the move in 2002 to Snaidero Udine, where he played for eight years in ULEB Cup, Italian Basketball Cup and Italian Playoffs.

 In 2009 he wento to Montegranaro participating to the Playoffs and the Italian Cup.
 With the shirt of Montegranaro he played 71 matches and made 320 points.

 On 9 February 2012 Antonutti signed an agreement with Pallacanestro Reggiana for one year.
 In Reggio Emilia achieved the promotion to Serie A, and on 28 February 2013 he renewed the contract with the club up to 2015.
 In April 2014 he won the EuroChallenge as captain of team.

 After that season, he left the Emilian team and he trained for some weeks with Fulgor Libertas Forlì, but in November 2014 went to Caserta after getting the resolution with Reggio Emilia.
 At the moment of his arrival Juvecaserta had collected 0 wins and 13 defeats, however the Club got the salvation for just one win of difference.

 In summer 2015, Michele Antonutti arrives in Pistoia, where he was appointed as new captain.